Course Content and Outcome Guide for SOC 213

 - Lecture/Lab Hours:

 - Special Fee:

 Course DescriptionFrames social status differences within the context of social structure and culture.
 Examines how inequalities and privilege play out through social status and are reinforced through both culture and social structure.
 Includes statuses such as: race, gender, ethnicity, sexual orientation, age, etc. Includes concepts such as: privilege, social stratification, cultural bias, institutional inequality, and social construction.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description